Colliding beam fusion: Conventional fusion

 Fusion takes place when atoms come into close proximity and the nuclear force pulls their nuclei together to form a single larger nucleus.
 Counteracting this process is the positive charge of the nuclei, which repel each other due to the electrostatic force.
 For fusion to occur, the nuclei must have enough energy to overcome this coulomb barrier.
-The barrier is lower for atoms with less positive charge: those with the fewest protons.
+The barrier is lower for atoms with less positive charge: those with the fewest protons in the nucleus.
 The nuclear force increases with more nucleons: the total number of protons and neutrons.
 This means that a combination of deuterium and tritium has the lowest coulomb barrier, at about 100 keV (see requirements for fusion).

 When the fuel is heated to high energies the electrons disassociate from the nuclei, which are left as individual ions and electrons mixed in a gas-like plasma.
 Particles in a gas are distributed across a wide range of energies in a spectrum known as the Maxwell–Boltzmann distribution.
 At any given temperature the majority of the particles are at lower energies, with a "long tail" containing smaller numbers of particles at much higher energies.
 So while 100 keV represents a temperature of over one billion degrees, to produce fusion events, the fuel does not need to be heated to this temperature as a whole: some reactions will occur even at lower temperatures due to the small number of high-energy particles in the mix.